-HP continues to support the goals of Project UDI as an open industry
+HP continues to support the goals of Project UDI as an open industry forum

 which has brought together experts in driver interface design, cooperatively

-developing technology which enables a single driver to operate in a
+developing technology which enables a single driver to operate in a wide

 variety of platforms and environments, thus reducing costs and time-to-market